Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 | WISPR 1211 `ZPN` | 0 | 11 |
 | WISPR 2222 `ZPN` | 0 | 2 |

-Those dropped or extra pixels are real output differences: the synthetic-source maximum errors were between about `0.50` and `0.99`, so all five SwiftShader `HPC` cases correctly fail the `1e-3` rendered-value threshold.
+Those dropped or extra pixels are real full-frame output differences: the synthetic-source maxima were between about `0.50` and `0.99`.
+They are now reported as visibility mismatches and `frame_sample_max_error`, rather than also being misclassified as jointly valid sample errors.
+Without `--report-validity-mismatches`, a visibility difference fails the test.
+With that diagnostic option, jointly valid sample accuracy remains the gate.
 Away from the mask boundary, the SwiftShader texture-interpolation maximum remained about `6e-8` after matching the CPU oracle to the uploaded `R16F` values.
-The distinction matters: the large failure is caused by sparse visibility decisions, not by texture filtering, and it was invisible to the old circular sample comparison.

-A direct Metal/ANGLE-to-SwiftShader comparison of those `512x512` frames gives the same localization:
+A direct Metal/ANGLE-to-SwiftShader comparison is now part of the routine 128 by 128 suite.
+The earlier 512 by 512 diagnostic gave the same localization:

 | Case | Different mask pixels | Jointly visible sample max |
 |---|---:|---:|